OishiiCha/KH-Macro-Controller/README.md

 ## Macro Controller
 This is a A/V project in the works.
 The price for this project will be between £35.00 and £40.00

+Please use Thonny to edit and deploy the code, the lib folder can be put directly onto the pico.

 <img src="https://user-images.githubusercontent.com/86476845/161326834-15bce7bf-9ff3-4d36-98bb-6cea5421728a.jpg" width="400">